lizardsystem/flooding-worker/README.rst

 Tests can always be run with ``bin/test`` or ``bin\test.exe``.

-The message broker settings are in brokerconfig.py
+Add BROKER_SETTINGS and QUEUES to the project settings (see example in brokerconfig.py)

 Load fixture